 \begin{abstract}

 Analogue methods provide a statistical precipitation prediction based on synoptic predictors supplied by general circulation models or numerical weather prediction models.
-The method samples a selection of days in the archives that are similar to the target day to predict, and consider the set of their corresponding observed precipitation (the predictand) as the conditional distribution for the target day.
-The relationship between predictors and predictands relies on some parameters that characterize how and where the similitude between two atmospheric situations is defined.
+The method samples a selection of days in the archives that are similar to the target day to be predicted, and consider their set of corresponding observed precipitation (the predictand) as the conditional distribution for the target day.
+The relationship between the predictors and predictands relies on some parameters that characterize how and where the similarity between two atmospheric situations is defined.

-This relationship is usually established by a semi-automatic sequential procedure that has strong limitations: (i) it cannot automatically choose the pressure levels and the temporal windows for a given meteorological variable, (ii) it cannot handle dependencies between the parameters, and (iii) it cannot easily handle new degrees of freedom.
-In this work, a global optimization approach relying on genetic algorithms could optimize all parameters jointly and automatically.
-It allowed taking into account parameters inter-dependencies, and selecting objectively some parameters that were manually selected beforehand, which e.g. obviates the need of assessing a high number of combinations of the pressure levels and the temporal windows of the predictor variables.
+This relationship is usually established by a semi-automatic sequential procedure that has strong limitations: (i) it cannot automatically choose the pressure levels and temporal windows for a given meteorological variable, (ii) it cannot handle dependencies between parameters, and (iii) it cannot easily handle new degrees of freedom.
+In this work, a global optimization approach relying on genetic algorithms was able to optimize all parameters jointly and automatically.
+It allowed consideration of parameter inter-dependencies, and objective selection of some parameters that were manually selected beforehand, which, among other things, obviates the need to assess a large number of combinations of pressure levels and temporal windows of predictor variables.

 The global optimization was applied to some variants of the analogue method for the Rh\^{o}ne catchment in the Swiss Alps.
-The performance scores increased compared to reference methods, and this even to a greater extent for days with high precipitation totals.
+The performance scores increased compared to reference methods, especially for days with high precipitation totals.
 The resulting parameters were found to be relevant and coherent between the different subregions of the catchment.
-Moreover, they were obtained automatically and objectively, which reduces efforts invested in exploration attempts when adapting the method to a new region or for a new predictand.
-In addition, the approach allowed for new degrees of freedom, such as a possible weighting between the pressure levels, and non overlapping spatial windows.
+Moreover, they were obtained automatically and objectively, which reduces the effort that needs to be invested in exploration attempts when adapting the method to a new region or for a new predictand.
+In addition, the approach allowed for new degrees of freedom, such as a possible weighting between pressure levels, and non-overlapping spatial windows.

 \end{abstract}